 According to Bloomberg and Business Insider, Black Americans became the fastest-rising group of entrepreneurs in the United States between February 2020 and August 2021, increasing by 38%.
 This trend was particularly prominent across Silicon Valley, which notably holds less than a 3% Black population.
 But as media attention moves on and the pandemic stretches for more than two years, support for Black businesses has waned, and promised capital has been slow to follow.

 Founded in 2010, African Diaspora Network (ADN) is a Silicon Valley-based, immigrant-led nonprofit that promotes racial equity and economic justice by building leadership and economic capacities of African immigrants and African Americans.

 Black leaders grow their businesses and networks through our entrepreneurship accelerator programs and convenings.
-Simultaneously, we work with investors, academics and industry leaders to mentor, train and accelerate investments in Black-led organizations and talent.
+Simultaneously, we work with investors, academics, and industry leaders to mentor, train, and accelerate investments in Black-led organizations and talent.
 Our goal is to break through systemic barriers for Black entrepreneurs in accessing capital and leadership positions while amplifying their voices to create long-term societal change.

 Africa is the next frontier of economic development.
-The continent’s population will double over the next 25 years, and projections show a quarter of the world’s people will be African as soon as 2050.
-This seismic demographic shift creates a significant opportunity for investment, innovation and entrepreneurship.
+The continent’s population will double over the next 25 years, and projections show that a quarter of the world’s people will be African as soon as 2050.
+This seismic demographic shift creates a significant opportunity for investment, innovation, and entrepreneurship.
 Africa is also an entrepreneurial continent.

-According to the 2017 African Economic Outlook Report, 22% of Africa’s working age population is starting new businesses, the highest rate of any region in the world.
+According to the 2017 African Economic Outlook Report, 22% of Africa’s working age population are starting new businesses, the highest rate of any region in the world.
 Why?
-Many start businesses to take advantage of opportunities in the market, and 33% report they are responding to a lack of employment opportunity in their communities.
-Every year, 29 million new entrants join Africa’s labor force, and small and medium businesses are the biggest drivers of new jobs.
+Many start businesses to take advantage of opportunities in the market, and 33% of them report that they are responding to a lack of employment opportunity in their communities.
+Every year, 29 million new entrants join Africa’s labor force, and small and medium businesses are the biggest driver of new jobs.

-Obvious factors at play here are unconscious bias and pattern recognition on the part of investors.
+Factors at play include unconscious bias and pattern recognition on the part of investors.
 Additionally, disparities between the cost of capital available to Black entrepreneurs through credit and other debt and their ability to access it explains why many Black entrepreneurs who may need financing do not even choose to seek it.

-It’s numbers like those that motivated ADN to partner with the Leavey School of Business at Santa Clara University, the Silicon Valley Community Foundation, the County of Santa Clara and other partners to launch the Accelerating Black Leadership and Entrepreneurship (ABLE) program, with a goal of advancing the development of Black entrepreneurs and Black-owned businesses in the United States who are catalyzing an array of sustainable solutions to poverty across multiple sectors at the local and national level.
+It’s numbers like these that have motivated ADN to partner with organizations like Bill.com, the Silicon Valley Executive Center at Santa Clara University, Silicon Valley Community Foundation, the County of Santa Clara, and others to launch the Accelerating Black Leadership and Entrepreneurship (ABLE), with a goal of advancing the development of Black entrepreneurs and Black-owned businesses in the United States who are catalyzing an array of sustainable solutions to poverty across multiple sectors at the local and national level.